Educational, cognitive, and neuropsychological assessment

 - Your child will complete lots of tasks that assess their thinking skills.
 These are fun and engaging and many of them are on iPads.

-- You will meet with us to get the results of your child’s assessment and we will provide you with a comprehensive report.
-We provide recommendations and can talk with school teachers and schools to help your child achieve the best.
+- You will meet with us to receive the results of your child’s assessment and we will provide you with a comprehensive report.
+We provide recommendations and can talk with school teachers and schools to help your child achieve their best.

 Which assessment will be best for my child?

-We have two levels of assessment: Level One (intelligence and academic achievement with the WISC V and WIAT III) and Level Two: all Level One testing and testing of memory, attention, executive functioning and more.
-All assessments include
+We have two levels of assessment: Level One ( intelligence assessment with WPPSI, WISC or WAIS, academic achievement with WIAT III and additional tests for exploring learning difficulties) and Level Two: all Level One testing as well as testing of memory, attention, executive functioning and more.
+All assessments include:

 - a report

 - liaison with the school and other health professionals

 - You can also arrange for ongoing sessions to help implement recommendations if needed.